 My kids who “don’t like” poetry love Jack Prelutsky and Shel Silverstein.
 Here are some books my kids recommend to your kids.
 Shel Silverstein has a free downloadable Poetry Month Resource Event Kit.
 Jack Prelutsky has free poems, writing activities, and puzzles and games.

-Be Glad Your Nose is On Your Face by Jack Prelutsky
+Be Glad Your Nose Is on Your Face: And Other Poems: Some of the Best of Jack Prelutsky by Jack Prelutsky

 The New Kid on the Block by Jack Prelutsky